emberjs/rfcs/text/0000-deprecate-array-prototype-extensions.md

 Ember historically extended the prototypes of native Javascript arrays to implement `Ember.Enumerable`, `Ember.MutableEnumerable`, `Ember.MutableArray`, `Ember.Array`.
 This added convenient methods and properties, and also made Ember arrays automatically participate in the Ember Classic reactivity system.

 Those convenient methods increase the likelihood of becoming potential roadblocks for future built-in language extensions, and make it confusing for users to onboard: is it specifically part of Ember, or Javascript?
-With Ember Octane, the new reactivity system, those classic observable-based methods are no longer needed.
+Also with Ember Octane, the new reactivity system, those classic observable-based methods are no longer needed.

 We had deprecated [Functions](https://github.com/emberjs/rfcs/blob/master/text/0272-deprecation-native-function-prototype-extensions.md) and [Strings](https://github.com/emberjs/rfcs/blob/master/text/0236-deprecation-ember-string.md) prototype extensions.
 Array is the last step.
 And internally we had already been preferring generic array methods over prototype extensions ([epic](https://github.com/emberjs/ember.js/issues/15501)).

-Continuing in that direction, we should consider recommending the usage of generic array functions as opposed to convenient prototype extension functions, and the usage of new tracked properties over classic reactivity methods.
+Continuing in that direction, we should consider recommending the usage of native array functions as opposed to convenient prototype extension functions, and the usage of new tracked properties or `TrackedArray` over classic reactivity methods.

 ## Transition Path

 For convenient methods like `without`, `sortBy`, `uniqBy` etc., the replacement functionality already exists either through generic array functions or lodash helper functions.

-For helper functions participating in the Ember classic reactivity system like `pushObject`, `clear`, the replacement functionality also already exists in the form of immutable update style with tracked propreties like `@tracked someArray = []`, or through utilizing `TrackedArray` from `tracked-built-ins`.
+For helper functions participating in the Ember classic reactivity system like `pushObject`, `removeObject`, the replacement functionality also already exists in the form of immutable update style with tracked propreties like `@tracked someArray = []`, or through utilizing `TrackedArray` from `tracked-built-ins`.

+During transition, we should still allow users to use `A` from `@ember/array`.

 We don't need to build anything new specifically, however, the bulk of the transition will be focused on deprecating the array prototype extensions.